-Many types of chemotherapy, radiation therapy, and surgery can affect the reproductive organs and have long-term effects on a child's reproductive health.
-These kinds of side effects from cancer treatment are called late effects.
-Your child's risk of having late effects depends on his or her cancer type and treatment plan.
-Your child's doctor can tell you if the planned treatments might have short- or long-term effects on your child’s reproductive health.
+Infertility from cancer treatment is called a late effect.
+Your child's risk of late effects depends on the cancer type and treatment plan.
+Ask your child's doctor if planned treatments might have short- or long-term effects on reproductive health.

 Busulfan (Busulfex, Myleran)

 Surgery.
 Sometimes cancer is found in the reproductive organs.
 In these cases, the doctor might suggest surgery to remove part or all of these organs.
-These surgeries may affect a person’s fertility.
+These surgeries may affect fertility.

 Fertility options for children